drhtoo/laravel-metafield/README.md

 composer require drhtoo/laravel-metafield
 ```

+### Publishing Config and Migration (Optional)
-After you've installed the package, you'll need to publish the package's migrations to your Laravel application.
+After you've installed the package, you can optinally publish the package's config and migrations to your Laravel application.
 You can do this by running the following command:

 ```
-php artisan vendor:publish --tag=laravel-metafield-migrations
+php artisan vendor:publish --provider="Drhtoo\MetaField\LaravelMetaFieldServiceProvider"
 ```

 Once the migrations have been published, you can run them by using the following command: